davidagtz/JavaKiller-with-JS/README.md

 # JavaKiller

 Kills Java programs with name of file.
+Now it can also compile and run Java programs.

 ## Getting Started